Skip to main content

 Ultrasound finds a cystic renal lesionSimple versus indeterminate appearanceUltrasound is good for spotting a cyst, but indeterminate lesions usually need CT or MRI characterization

-Postcontrast CT or MRI shows enhancing wall, septa, or noduleEnhancement pattern and Bosniak complexityEnhancement raises concern for cystic renal neoplasm rather than a simple hemorrhagic cyst
+Postcontrast CT or MRI shows enhancing wall, septa, or nodule23Enhancement pattern and Bosniak complexityEnhancement raises concern for cystic renal neoplasm rather than a benign hemorrhagic cyst

 Common confusions